curioustorvald/Terrarum/SAVE_FORMAT.md

 Multiplayer world will initialise Actorvalue pool using incoming value -- or they may choose to use their own Actorvalue called "gamerules" to either implement their own "gamemode" or prevent cheating)

+For Singleplayer, only the xy-position is saved to the world for later load.

 Worlds must overwrite new Actor's position to make them spawn in right place.